jameslnewell/static-react-render-webpack-plugin/README.md

   output: {
     path: path.join(__dirname, 'dest'),
     publicPath: '/',
-    libraryTarget: 'commonjs' /* required so the plugin can load your components */ },
+    libraryTarget: 'commonjs' /* required so the plugin can evaluate your components */ },

   target: 'node', /* required so the plugin can evaluate your components on node */